Hamidalavi/EXB-World/README.md

 ### Flatworm
 The flatworm is the first organism with bilateral symmetry, which enables the beginnings of the brain and internal organs.
 These simple creatures set the stage for vertebrates to come.
 - Pigment Spot: A light-sensitive receptor, the pigment spot was a primitive eye.
 It allowed early organisms to tell light from dark.

-### Vertebrate
+- Medulla Oblongata: A structure located in the lower part of the brainstem, the medulla controls the autonomic functions of the body, including heartbeat, breathing, and sleeping.
+It evolved in fish around 500 million years ago and forms a large portion of the reptile brain.
-Vertebrae are bones that protect the spinal cord; they are the literal backbone of evolution.
+- Vertebrate: Vertebrae are bones that protect the spinal cord; they are the literal backbone of evolution.

 ### Cocoon
 Fertilized eggs are encased in a cocoon within a flatworm's body.
 The cocoon is released into the ocean waters.
 The cocoon provides nourishment to the egg, which will develop and later hatch.

 ### Fish
 With fins to maneuver the ancient seas, fish evolved from the less agile invertebrates and rapidly diversified to take control of the oceans.
+-